 Every week, Executive Food Editor Keith Dresser pairs each main dish with a side to give you a complete, satisfying dinner without the guesswork.
 Look for the game plan section to learn tips on how to streamline your kitchen work so dinner comes together quicker.

-Dinner 1: Roasted Game Hens and Steamed Kale
+Dinner 1: Roasted Cornish Hens with Steamed Kale

 To achieve crisp skin on our Roasted Cornish Game Hens, we rub the birds with baking powder and salt, air-dry them, and poke holes in the skin to allow fat to drain away.
 We then roast them on a hot baking sheet to jump-start the cooking before broiling them for great browning.
 Our Pan-Steamed Kale with Raisins and Almonds starts by cooking the greens in a small amount of chicken broth.
 Once the kale is just tender, we remove the lid and allow excess liquid to evaporate, then briefly sauté the greens with a few flavorings that accent but don’t overpower its earthiness.